JnCRivs/Battleship-TabletopGame/README.md

 </ul>

 <h3> Extensive Documentation & Downlodable files </h3>
-<p> For downlodable content check the releases tab on the right, it includes both the game in it's latest installment and complete documentation in Spanish.</p>
+<p> For downlodable content check the releases tab on the right, it includes both the game in it's original installment and complete documentation in Spanish.</p>